alvoron/gsoc-2026-openvino/README.md

   - A `Subtract` appears on convolution activation path
   - This zero-point should be represented through Convolution activation `QuantizationInfo` instead

-Provide an implementation plan for one and both gaps.
+Provide an implementation plan for one or both gaps.

 ## 5) Required Structure for Your Proposal
 Please include these sections explicitly: